EthanEFung/UziMail/README.md

   required in order to send CRUD operations with json payloads.
 Once an UI, and or extended API is built, this will be deprecated.

 Be sure to create a .env file to store all your api keys.
-See [this example]() to store

 # TODOs